jensheukers/PackPBO/README.md

 Right now you can only enable/disable loud output, and the files to copy over directly, but more settings are going to be added in near future builds (Generate .bikey, sign pbo's, and more custom options).

-# How to Compile Source
-Right now you can easily create a empty C++ project in visual studio, and add the main.cpp, logger.h, logger.cpp files to create a project.
-Soon a makefile will be included!

 # License
 Copyright (C) 2018 Jens Heukers </br>